evantheodar/ADM-HW-2/README.md

 The repository consists of the following files:
 1. __`ADM_HW2_Full.ipynb`__:
        > A Jupyter notebook which provides the solutions to all research questions.

-              1. [RQ1]: Exploratory Data Analysis (EDA)

-	      2. [RQ2]: Let's explore the dataset by analyzing the distribution of reviews across different applications.
+   1. [RQ2]: Let's explore the dataset by analyzing the distribution of reviews across different applications.